Muscle March

 Muscle March is based on an unreleased arcade game of the same name, where players used a set of dual joysticks to make a character perform various poses.
 The arcade version was developed by a team of newcomers to the company and was canceled due to it being too similar to "another arcade game at the time".
 Company veteran Hideo Yoshizawa suggested porting Muscle March to the Wii as he believed its motion controls worked well with the game.
-Critics highlighted its bizarre nature and camp style, which they compared to games such as Katamari Damacy, though its gameplay was criticized for being too simplistic and suffering from unresponsive controls.
+Critics highlighted its bizarre nature and camp style, which they compared to games such as Namco Bandai's sister franchise Katamari Damacy, though its gameplay was criticized for being too simplistic and suffering from unresponsive controls.

 Gameplay

 Muscle March is an action game in which players control a bodybuilder trying to stop a thief that has stolen their bodybuilding friends' tub of protein powder.
 Players can select one of seven different flamboyant characters, which include the Russian Radimov; the top hat-wearing Spaniard, Mr. Pedroso; and a Norwegian polar bear.
 The differences between each character are cosmetic, and do not affect the gameplay itself depending on which one is chosen.

 The gameplay is similar to Hole In The Wall; the thief will crash through walls, leaving holes in the shape of bodybuilding poses, and players use the Wiimote and Nunchuck to match the pose.
 Failing to match the pose in time will remove a heart from the players' stamina meter.
 If the meter is fully depleted, the game is over.
 Players begin at the end of a single-file line of computer-controlled bodybuilders, which one by one are knocked out of play.
 Once the thief is the only character remaining, players must shake the controllers to catch up and tackle him.
 The main gamemode is "Arcade", where players complete a series of six stages that increase in difficulty.
 There is also a time attack mode where the objective is to get as far as possible before a life is lost.